mlampros/ClusterR/.github/ISSUE_TEMPLATE/issue_template.md

 Please give a brief description of the problem

-Please add your Operating System (e.g., Windows10, Macintosh, Linux) and the R version that you use (e.g., 3.6.2)
+Please add your Operating System (e.g., Windows10, Macintosh, Linux) and the R version that you use (e.g., 4.0.2)

-If my package uses Python (via 'reticulate') then please add also the Python version (e.g., Python 3.8) and the 'reticulate' version (e.g., 1.18.0)